plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 pages. `mapped` counts mapped active extents; `retained` is reserved virtual memory and is not an RSS count.
 These readings exclude Swift/Apple malloc and are not an atomic snapshot of a busy process; thread caches and collection timing also affect accounting.
-Pair them with RSS/`vmmap`, rather than replacing the release memory threshold.
+Pair them with RSS/`vmmap`, alongside measured workload latency and throughput.
 The diagnostic never purges arenas, flushes caches, or changes decay/background-thread policy; enabling statistics adds accounting overhead that belongs in the subsequent performance qualification.
 Refreshing statistics also takes allocator locks and has a cost; use occasional diagnostic samples rather than treating this as a per-flow or high-frequency monitor.

-The macOS example sets jemalloc's startup default to `dirty_decay_ms:0` so unused dirty pages are purged when created.
-The bundled jemalloc build has no background purging thread on macOS; an inactive arena can otherwise retain freed pages while waiting for further allocation activity.
-Arena limits, thread caches, and muzzy decay keep their defaults.
-Purging can increase system calls, refaults, and CPU use, so memory, latency, and throughput must be qualified together.
-This does not reclaim live allocations or eliminate fragmentation.
-The snapshot reports the effective settings; normal jemalloc configuration precedence still permits a startup override.
+The example keeps jemalloc's default decay policy.
+Measure live allocations, fragmentation, and process footprint before changing that policy.
+A whole-process RSS limit must account for the configured Swift writer and UDP staging envelopes, Rust retained payloads, runtime overhead, and Apple framework allocations.

 ### Wire capture (for diagnosing TLS / handshake issues)